christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/ced-1.md

   thumbnail = ""
 +++

-The CED-1 is a defensive device used to prevent attackers from being able to mount breaching charges or other devices onto metallic surfaces (reinforced walls, windows, or doors) and barbed wire.
+The CED-1 is a defensive device used to prevent attackers from being able to mount breaching charges or other devices onto metallic surfaces (reinforced walls, windows, or doors) and barbed wire.<!--more-->

 ## Usage